Hanan-Nawaz/100_Days_of_Data_Engineering/README.md

 - Each folder is organized with relevant notes, code, and practice exercises.
 - Check out the specific technology folders for detailed learning paths and examples.
+- The learning schedule and content may vary based on prior experience and individual progress.

+> **Disclaimer:** I am not an absolute beginner.
+With nearly 9 months of field experience as a Data Engineer, this challenge is tailored to build on existing knowledge and may progress at a different pace compared to someone just starting in the field.

-- Feel free to explore, learn, and contribute!
+Feel free to explore, learn, and contribute!

 ## License